SChapin97/Reddit-Scraper/README.md

 # Reddit-Scraper
-A python-based script that will display a user's top posts from each of their multireddits.
+A collection of python-based scripts that are used to automate the process of looking at one's reddit feed

 # Requirements:
    python3 and pip3 (`sudo apt install python3-pip`)